SkylineCommunications/dataminer-docs/connector-help/connector_help/AM_Networks_BridgePort_General_Platform.md

 ## Notes

-Since this driver creates a large number of DVEs, you must keep the following in mind when using it:
+Since this connector creates a large number of DVEs, you must keep the following in mind when using it:

 - When a new .csv file is imported, if there are changes in the field Element Type, the corresponding existing DVE will need to be deleted and a new DVE will be created.
 This can take a while, depending on the number of DVEs to delete and create.
 You should not make another set on the device before the polling cycle parameters are back to the normal state, as otherwise the set will not take effect, but it will increase the load on the DMA even more.